What Kind of Homeschooling is Right for Our Family?

 - Trial and Error

 - Don’t be afraid to try something and find out it doesn’t work.
 Trial and error is a tried and true method for a reason.
-Be patient and give a new curriculum a try.
+Be patient and give the new curriculum a try.

 - Discuss it with your kids – Sometimes the most obvious solution is staring us in the face.
 Find out what your kids think.
 Their answers may surprise you!
 Ask them questions like: